julianamm/vh-os-packages/README.md

 # Instructions

-1 - Reuse as much you can
+1 - Reuse as much as you can

 2 - Create as many components as you need thinking that could be reused